 It might be useful to compare three funds we've owned that are similar in terms of what they invest in: stocks of large U.S. companies.
 We've owned three such funds throughout a 14-year period beginning at the start of 2000: Vanguard Growth Index Fund, Vanguard Windsor II Fund, and Citizens Index Fund (which later merged into the Sentinel Sustainable Core Opportunities Fund).
 If we had put $1000 into each of those funds on January 1, 2000, by the end of 2013 we would have this much in each of them:

 Making $45 over a 14-year period is certainly pretty lame.
 That's an average of 0.3% per year.
 The Growth Index Fund averaged over 2.5% per year and the Windsor II Fund averaged over 7% per year.
 Part of this is probably due to costs.
 Vanguard is known to be a very frugal organization in terms of management expense ratios.
 The Growth Index fund charges investors 0.24% in management expenses each year, and the Windsor II fund is a bit higher at 0.36%.
-Sentinel's fund is currently charging 1.26% in management expenses each year.
+As of 2015, Sentinel's fund was charging 1.26% in management expenses each year.
 All things being equal, you would expect Sentinel to pay out about 1% less to the investor each year after expenses, compared to these other funds.
 Based on the figures above, though, it's actually paying out over 2% less than the Growth Index Fund, and way less than Windsor II.
 This is pretty disappointing.

 No, I don't think so.
 In principle, we should be able to invest in socially responsible funds without taking a huge hit on investment returns.
 We need to apply the same kinds of approaches I've been talking about in other blurbs in this series: